Maxwell-Blueteam25/Kerbo_Catch/README.md

 - Performs **case-sensitive matching** (`-cmatch`) on `TargetDomainName`

-- Flags any domain name containing **lowercase characters** (`[a-z]`)
+- Flags domain names containing **lowercase characters** (`[a-z]`)

 **Why it works:**
 Windows authentication normalizes domain names to **UPPERCASE**.
 Many attack tools allow operators to manually specify the domain name.
-If entered in lowercase, this artifact persists throughout the authentication chain—exposing a forged TGT.
+If entered in lowercase, this artifact persists throughout the authentication chain, exposing a forged TGT.

 ---